What Size Gas Strut Do I Need? 2026 Calculator USA

 What size gas strut do I need for my application?

-How do I change the strength of a gas strut or adjust existing struts?
+How do I change the strength of a gas strut?

-Most gas struts have fixed force ratings, so you typically need to replace them with different rated units.
-However, some professional-grade struts have adjustable force via special valves (typically ±15% adjustment range).
-To change the strength of a gas strut, first calculate your exact requirement using our calculator, then either replace with properly rated struts or adjust if your struts have adjustment capability.
-Never over-adjust beyond manufacturer limits.
+Most gas struts have fixed force ratings and must be replaced with properly rated units.
+Some professional struts have adjustable valves (±15% range).
+First calculate your exact requirement using our calculator, then either replace with correctly rated struts or adjust within manufacturer limits.
+Never over-adjust beyond specifications.

 Where should I mount gas struts for optimal performance?

-Proper gas strut mounting position is critical.
-Generally, mount the strut approximately 70-80% of the lid length from the hinge point.
-The cylinder end typically mounts to the moving lid/panel, while the rod end mounts to the fixed base.
-Our calculator provides specific mounting distance recommendations based on your geometry.
-Always ensure full clearance through the entire range of motion without binding.
+Mount the strut approximately 70-80% of the lid length from the hinge point.
+Cylinder end mounts to moving lid, rod end to fixed base.
+Our calculator provides specific mounting distance recommendations (typically 0.78 × mounting distance).
+Ensure full clearance through entire motion without binding.

-Can I use your calculator for gas shock applications?
+Can I use this calculator for gas shocks?

-Yes, our gas shock calculator functionality works for both gas struts (compression applications) and gas shocks (damping applications).
-The fundamental force calculations are similar, though shocks typically have velocity-dependent damping characteristics.
-For pure lifting applications, use the standard calculation; for damping/control applications, add 20-30% extra force capacity to account for dynamic loads.
+Yes!
+Our gas shock calculator works for both struts (compression) and shocks (damping).
+For pure lifting, use standard calculation.
+For damping/control applications, add 20-30% extra force capacity to account for dynamic loads.
+The fundamental force calculations remain the same.

 Professional Tool: This gas strut calculator 2026 is designed for engineering estimation, planning, and educational purposes.
 While we strive for accuracy based on mechanical engineering principles and industry standards, actual installation results may vary due to manufacturing tolerances, installation techniques, environmental conditions, and specific application requirements.